-[para 2] After reviewing her Netcare audit log, on April 12, 2016 the Complainant submitted a Request for Review/Complaint Form to this Office alleging that her health information was accessed in the Alberta Electronic Health Record (the EHR, commonly referred to as Netcare) without authority under the Health Information Act, R.S.A.
+[para 1] On April 12, 2016, this Office received a complaint from an individual (the Mother) that her health information was accessed in the Alberta Electronic Health Record (the EHR, commonly referred to as Netcare) without authority under the Health Information Act, R.S.A.
 2000, c.
-H-5 (the HIA or the Act) numerous times, by various individuals employed by Alberta Health Services (the Custodian).
-1
+H-5 (the HIA or the Act) numerous times, by various individuals employed by Alberta Health Services (the Custodian).1

-[para 3] The Complainant also complained on behalf of her two minor children, (whom I will refer to as Child A and Child B), that their health information was accessed in the EHR/Netcare without authority under the Act numerous times, by various individuals employed by the Custodian.
+[para 2] The Mother also complained on behalf of her two minor children, (whom I will refer to as Child A and Child B), that their health information was accessed in the EHR/Netcare without authority under the Act numerous times, by various individuals employed by the Custodian.2

-[para 4] The Complainant also complained that Child A's health information in the Clinibase electronic medical record system (Clinibase) was accessed without authority by an individual employed by the Custodian.
+[para 3] The Mother also complained that Child A's, health information in the Clinibase electronic medical record system (Clinibase) was accessed without authority by an individual employed by the Custodian.